Eric Haase Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.32 team ERA ranks 17th across all MLB pitching staffs.
+- The Red Sox's 4.34 team ERA ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 24th in baseball in home runs given up (149 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (153 total, 1.3 per game).

-- In his last time out on Monday against the Kansas City Royals, the righty went 6 2/3 innings, giving up one earned run while surrendering six hits.
+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he tossed 3 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.